janmonschke/janmonschke.github.com/content/blog/2019-10-09-favorite-tech-podcasts/index.md

 pomodoros: 4
 ---

-Over the last years I've been listening to podcasts more and more podcastst.
+Over the last years I've been listening to podcasts more and more.
 Some of them I listen to for pure entertainment, some of them I use to learn about new things and trends in software development.

 I often talk about my favorite podcasts with friends and coworkers and they always want to know about other podcasts that I could share with them which is why I want to share these podcasts with you all now.
 Below you'll find my current top 10 podcasts, enjoy! 🎉